joshpoll/sidewinder-v0/README.md

 # Sidewinder

 Sidewinder is the successor to Theia.
-Its main objectives is to allow users to express a wide range of state+transition abstractions and transformations.
+Its main objective is to allow users to express a wide range of state+transition abstractions and transformations.
 To accomplish this, Sidewinder represents program state using *hierarchical graphs*.
 We build off existing literature in this space, but find that no existing representation is entirely suitable for our needs (maybe).
 Using hierarchical